wacncontent/CustomizeTool/removeCommentOutput/articles/powershell-azure-resource-manager.md

     PS C:\> New-AzureRmResourceGroupDeployment -ResourceGroupName TestRG1 -TemplateFile c:\Azure\Templates\azuredeploy.json

 You specify the resource group and the location of the template.
-If your template is not local, you could use the -TemplateUri parameter and specify a URI for the template.
+If your template is not local, you could use the **-TemplateUri** parameter and specify a URI for the template.
+You can set the
+**-Mode** parameter to either **Incremental** or **Complete**.
+By default, Resource Manager performs an incremental update during deployment; therefore, it is not essential to set **-Mode** when you want **Incremental**.
+To understand the differences between these deployment modes, see [Deploy an application with Azure Resource Manager template](/documentation/articles/resource-group-template-deploy).

 ###Dynamic Template Parameters